 - Follow your child’s gaze and state what you see

-6. When to LEAD
+6. Know when to LEAD

 In the busy lives of families, parents can sometimes get too focused on challenging behaviors and become frustrated when their child doesn’t cooperate.